—————AM Portables Mega Shootout – 2017 Update—————

 (Near Left) Repro & Novelty Radios – Loops – Heavy hitters at bottom

 AGC (Automatic Gain Control) : All of these radios have AGC which increases gain as signals get weaker – the goal is to keep volume levels as constant as possible with varying signal strengths.
 Without AGC weak signals would be as quiet as a whisper while strong signals would knock you over.
 Some radios do a better job at maintaining constant volume than others.
-There are other characteristics of AGC, such as the time constants of its attack and release, which can affect how well the radio handles those varying, “quivering” kinds of signals you encounter at twilight and at night but that is beyond the scope of this article.
+There are other characteristics of AGC, such as the time constants of its attack and release, which can affect how well the radio handles those varying, “quivering” kinds of signals you encounter at dawn, twilight and at night but that is beyond the scope of this article.
 For our purposes I’ll simply note how well the radios maintain decent volume on weaker signals.

 Soft Muting: A new problem in some of today’s radios which use Digital Signal Processing (DSP) is soft muting.
-It is designed to reduce noise between signals and as signals fade…a sort of rudimentary noise reducer.
+It is designed to reduce noise between signals…a sort of rudimentary noise reducer.
 Unfortunately it is a poor concept and in fact, works counter to AGC discussed above.
 Radios with aggressive soft muting are unpleasant to listen to because they are subject to pumping…unnatural surging of volume as signals rise and fall.
 Soft muting also reduces the volume if you need to slightly off-tune for best reception.
 The latest batch of DSP radios have much reduced or non-existent soft muting…that is a step in the right direction.

 Audio Quality: Although this is a reception report first and foremost I will comment on sound quality where appropriate.
 A program listener may prefer a radio that hides noise a bit while the “Hard-Core” DXer may prefer a radio which gives maximum intelligibility to extremely faint traces of signals.
 Also a radio with very extended or pronounced high frequency audio response will accentuate noise more than a radio with a mellower tonal quality or less extended high end; there are areas of subjectivity here but the radios can also be objectively quantified so you will know what to expect.
 The best of both worlds is a radio with some user control over the tonal characteristics.